lakesareadesign/multi.pass/content/plugins/post-state-tags/readme.txt

 3. Screenshot showing the Settings interface where you can adjust settings like colors, icons

 == Changelog ==

+= 2.0.1 =
+* Refactor plugin as a PHP Class
+* Settings API Library used to manage settings Tabs and update settings
+* Added additional Lightness value in the advanced tab, to directly control the lightness of the background color.

+= 1.1.8 =
+* Compatibility for WP 4.9.8

+= 1.1.7 =
+* Compatibility for WP 4.7

 = 1.1.6 =
 * Replace admin url function in settings